 How to ensure that you set the rules and own 100% of your intellectual property (IP)?

-The last point about validity in China is key because Western importers often create and use an English-language contract which is valid in their countries, not realising that they’re playing straight into Chinese suppliers’ hands.
+The last point about validity in China is key because Western importers often create and use an English-language contract that is valid in their countries, not realising that they’re playing straight into Chinese suppliers‘ hands.

 They know that, say, a Western contract won’t be upheld in a Chinese court of law, and so will usually not hesitate to sign such a document.

 If they see a document in Chinese, referring to Chinese law, drafted by a Chinese lawyer or business, and with an official red seal, then that is a different story; they know that you take IP protection very seriously indeed.

 What to include in your China manufacturing contract?

 - China NDA or more comprehensive China NNN agreement